DiggingNebula8/shader-art/Artworks/Ocean/RENDER_PIPELINE.md

 - **Orchestration**: Coordinates all rendering systems
 - **Raymarching**: Finds surface intersections using VolumeRaymarching
-- **Shading**: Delegates to WaterShading and TerrainShading systems
+- **Shading**: Delegates to WaterShading, TerrainShading, and ObjectShading systems
 - **Composition**: Combines all contributions into final color

 ## Dependencies